The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Introduction

 For (ii), this is a new result that is only available in the second-order case.
 The result also contains a connection to the problem of characterization of minimizing measures, i.e., how all minimizing measures can be approximated.
-By employing the Diagram in Figure \ref{fig:my_diagram}, we systematically derived information that is necessary for the result.
-At the moment, we cannot show the differentiability of this map yet unless some special cases, as in Propositions \ref{lem:example} and \ref{prop:semiconvex}.
+At the moment, we cannot show the differentiability of this map yet unless some special cases, as in Theorems \ref{lem:example} or the case where $p=2$ (Corollary \ref{thm:p=2}).

 \begin{rem} According to the \cite{ishii_vanishing_2017-1, ishii_vanishing_2017}, the dependence of minimizing measures $\mathcal{M}(\Omega)$ on the choice of the space of test functions is unknown.
-This creates a difference in the limitting procedure as $\varepsilon\to 0$ (the first-order case) in the representations \eqref{eq:limit1}, \eqref{eq:limit2}, \eqref{eq:maxM_gamma} when we use a different space of test functions (as in this paper and \cite{tu_vanishing_2021}).
-This will be considered in future work. \end{rem}
+This creates a difference in the limiting procedure as $\varepsilon$ approaches $0$ (in the first-order case) in representations \eqref{eq:limit1}, \eqref{eq:limit2}, \eqref{eq:maxM_gamma} when a different space of test functions is used (as in this paper and \cite{tu_vanishing_2021}).
+This aspect will be considered in future work. \end{rem}

-\begin{rem} The problem of characterizing Mather measures has been proposed and studied, for example, in \cite{gomes_mather_2010}.
-A common way to prove the existence of Mather measure is using approximation from an associated vanishing discount problem.
-A natural question is whether all viscosity Mather measures can be characterized by $\bigcup_{\gamma\in \R} \mathcal{U}_\gamma(\Omega)$.
-This will be considered in future work. \end{rem}
+\begin{rem} The problem of characterizing Mather measures has been studied, as in \cite{gomes_mather_2010}.
+One approach to proving their existence is through approximation from a related vanishing discount problem.
+A key question arises: can all viscosity Mather measures be described by $\bigcup_{\gamma\in \R} \mathcal{U}_\gamma(\Omega)$ (Definition \ref{def:solve_measures})? \end{rem}